schellenberg/computerscience20/notes-to-self/how-to-fork-the-textbook.rst

 	- select the computerscience20 repository (if required, if you have more than just one repo set up)
 	- fetch origin (top right button) -- this makes sure your local copy is the most up to date version before you start changing things
 	- use Repository → Open in Visual Studio Code to access the source code of the textbook
-	- in VS Code, select Terminal → New Terminal, then type ``poetry install``.
+	- in VS Code, select Terminal → New Terminal, then type ``poetry install --no-root``.
 This should install all the dependencies for you.

 Daily workflow
 ---------------